Alyeska Resort: Racing

 Alyeska hosted World Cup giant slalom ski races in 1973 for both men and women.
 Alyeska first hosted the U.S. Alpine Championships in 1963; the championships returned in 1981, 2004, 2007, and 2009.

 American Olympic gold medalist Tommy Moe (b.
 1970) sharpened his racing skills at Alyeska as a teenager in the 1980s.

-New owner
+2006 purchase

-Alyeska was bought in December 2006 by John Byrne III, who says he plans to make many improvements to the resort, concentrating on people who come to ski for the day.
-Some of the improvements were installing RFID gates at all of the lifts, taking the bubbles off chair 6, because they were vandalized, repainting the tram, and building the only superpipe in Alaska.
+Alyeska was bought in December 2006 by John Byrne III, who said he planned to make improvements to the resort, with a concentration on people who come to ski for the day.
+Some of the improvements included the installation of RFID gates at all of the lifts, the removal of bubbles from chair 6, new paint on the tram, and construction of the only superpipe in Alaska.
 According to a statement issued October 9, 2018 by the resort's director of marketing, Eric Fullerton, Alyeska Resort has entered into a contract to sell "substantially all of its resort assets" to Pomeroy Lodging.